-The studies in Bioinformatics and Digital Health cover a wide range of topics in bioinformatics and computational systems biology.
-To better understand the methodological basis commonly used in the field, the major will provide students with a comprehensive background in probabilistic modeling, machine learning and data science.
+Bioinformatics and Digital Health covers a wide range of topics in bioinformatics and computational systems biology.
+To better understand the methodological basis commonly used in the field, the major provides students with a comprehensive background in probabilistic modeling, machine learning and data science.

 - computational and data science,